-Developing professional and civic skills, learning about the impacts of climate change on urban communities, and developing sustainable mitigation plans to combat this issue are all play into the long-term goal of the RYLA program which to facilitate in the process of setting Bayview youth on a career path that will position them to remain active and effective leaders in the Bayview community.
+Developing professional and civic skills, learning about the impacts of climate change on urban communities, and developing sustainable mitigation plans to combat this issue all play into the long-term goal of the RYLA program, which exists to facilitate in the process of setting Bayview youth on a career path that will position them to remain active and effective leaders in the Bayview community.

 The RYLA program is quickly becoming a NEN favorite.
 There have been many positive outcomes to the program, the most inspiring being that teenagers are becoming excited about getting engaged with their city.

 Here are a few more of the outcomes from our past RYLA cohorts:

 1. All RYLA youth voluntarily participated in evaluation processes to measure the impact and effectiveness of the program on youth participants.

 2 Participants were able to identify issues about climate change that were not evident in their everyday news or immediate environment.
 For example, it is perhaps not common knowledge to a young person that an “evacuation plan” is immediately linked to the effects of climate change.
 Therefore it seems evident that participants gained in-depth knowledge about the factors and possible impacts on climate change as it relates to their specific community.